codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 1. Ensure the Explorer view is visible, listing the files/directories.
 Recall to click the icon if the view is hidden.

 2. Understanding the Angular100-Labs repository
-    * The `/Demos` directory will be used for running demos.
-    * The `/Labs` directory will be used for instructions and some libraries for the hands-on exercises you will be doing in class.

-        * It is safe to modify these files, because the Demos and Labs folders are tracked by Git.
+    * This repository contains the markdown files which re the instructions for the labs in this course.
+It is organized by chapter.
-        * If you make and save changes to any of these files, the VSCode source control icon (The Y looking icon in the vertical menu strip) will display a number for each file changed.
+    * There is a z-cheatsheets folder which contains help for VSCode, HTML, CSS      * If you make and save changes to any of these files, the VSCode source control icon (The Y looking icon in the vertical menu strip) will display a number for each file changed.
         * You can always revert to the original files by clicking this source control icon, and discarding the changes from one or all files.
     * Practice Bonus problems are available for CSS and JS.
     * The z_cheatsheets has shortcuts and links for what we will be discussing in class.